mateussouzaweb/nicedeck/README.md

 - With the exception of ``ES-DE``, NiceDeck **will not pre-configure additional software and emulators**.
 - This means that you should run the configuration process for each emulator, including placing BIOS files and tweaking settings before using it.
 - Consult the official guide of each program if you need assistance to correctly configure it.
-- On Steam Deck, some programs will require a secondary switch to ``Desktop Mode`` in order to tweak advanced settings given the limitations of ``Gaming Mode``.
+- On Steam OS, some programs will require a secondary switch to ``Desktop Mode`` in order to tweak advanced settings given the limitations of ``Gaming Mode``.

 Steam Library:

-- You need to restart Steam or the Steam Deck device for changes to take effect in your ``Steam Library``.
+- You need to restart Steam application or the Steam OS device for changes to take effect in your ``Steam Library``.
 - Once programs and ROMs are available in the ``Steam Library``, you can use the collections feature to better filter and manage your games.

 Controller Layout: